 Located at the start of the CBD when arriving from the western suburbs, Kurilpa Bridge is a pedestrian and bike-only bridge that connects Tank Street to South Brisbane.
 The bridge has a unique design, the large poles and cables are quite striking.
 At night, the bridge is often brightly coloured.

 That rounds out this list of the best Brisbane lookouts with amazing views.
-If you are living in Brisbane or just travelling through, I hope the recommendations on this list have given you another perspective of this beautiful city.
+If you are living in Brisbane or just travelling through from places like the Gold Coast, I hope the recommendations on this list have given you another perspective of this beautiful city.

 Get excited about travel by subscribing for the latest articles and announcements.